itsnotadam/Winux/README.md

 - Your system will remain stable and lightweight, with **no background driver or telemetry reinstalls**.
 - Task Manager should now show **around 50–70 processes total** (depending on your setup).

-> 💡 Tip: You can still manually update apps or drivers later if needed — just be careful not to re-enable Windows Update accidentally.
+> 💡 **Tip**: You can still manually update apps or drivers later if needed — just be careful not to re-enable Windows Update accidentally.

 <br>